Last updated: 18 12 2020

 Health and medical care

-In Örebro county there are around thirty welfare centres.
-Most of them are run by Örebro county council but there are also some that are run privately on behalf of the county council.
-The welfare centres are the basis of the county's medical care and it is these you should initially turn to if you are ill or have any questions regarding your health.
-There are also antenatal and child health clinics.
+Örebro County has around thirty medical care centres.
+Most of them are run by Region Örebro County, but some are run by private care providers on commission from the region.
+The medical care centres are the basis of the county's medical care services, and it is to them you should turn in the first instance if you are ill or have questions regarding your health.
+The medical care centres also have maternity care and child health care centres.

 Örebro has a university hospital with emergency care and specialist departments.